shsamiei/HrManager/README.md

 6) every type of employee have access to their profile with this endpoint : http://localhost/manager/profile

-watch out : you have to be authenticated by using your own token
+watch out : you have to be authenticated by your token